pyy2/cs1653-2019su-kmd127-pyy2-stm107/reports/phase-4-writeup.md

+### Phase 4 Write-Up

+#### Introduction
+  This phase deals more particularly with active attacks such as replays attacks, reorder attacks, modification of messages, the passing off of stolen tokens as your own, and attempting to open stolen or leaked files.
+The cryptographic techniques for this phase will need to be a bit different than last phase.
+First, in the previous phase we were using only one shared AES key for message encryption.
+We were also using that key to produce and HMAC and then signing that HMAC for verification.
+In this phase, we are creating multiple unique TLS style keys by using random number generation in the client and server.
+This not only allows us for a more secure HMAC and encryption because of the use of two distinct shared secret keys, it also allows for us to not need to sign every single message, because the use of two secrets shared only by the client and server thread in question proves the identity of the senders and receivers.

+  Other techniques we employed were the user of Lamport-like dynamic keys for group encryption of files.
+These keys you the principle of preimage resistance to allow for new keys to be made without a user who has left to group being able to calculate them.
+We also modified the token object to include verification that the tokeen is only being used by the intended file server, and to include a session timeout of 20 minutes so that a user cannot use their token for a longer period of time.
+If the user is on the server for more than 20 minutes, they will be prompted to log back in.
+Finally, we included sequence numbers on the client and server threads to ensure no reorder attacks can occur.

 #### T5: Message Reorder, Replay, or Modification

+  If an adversary were able to watch and record traffic between a client and a server, they would be able to attempt various message based attacks including reorder, replay, and modification of messages to attempt to gain unauthorizes access, get information, modify information, or prevent access (like changing passwords or deleting information).

   To prevent from reorder, replay, or modification attacks, we will be using a few different protocols.
 First, for reorder and modification, we will be utilizing HMAC and TLS like shared key generation protocols.
 When the client and server connect, they will first both generate and share pseudorandom numbers and will use these numbers to generate 2 distinct shared keys.
 When a message is sent, whether it is a request from a client or a response form a server, the message will be of the following general structure: